ambyshframber/avc2/avc2.md

 - `XOR`: Pop a and b.
 Push a ^ b.
 - `SFT`: Pop a value from the stack.
 The upper nybble is the shift left, and the lower nybble is the shift right.
 Pop another value and bitshift it by those amounts, shifting left first.

-### Literals
+### 3.5: Literals

 The `LIT` opcode occupies the keep mode of the null byte (if that makes any sense).
 It takes the next byte (or 16-bit word in 16-bit mode) and pushes it to the stack.

-### Odds and ends
+### 3.6: Odds and ends

 `SEC` and `CLC` are used to set and clear the carry flag, respectively. `RTI` pops a value from the stack and places it in the status register, then pops a 16-bit word from the return stack and jumps to it.
 This is used to return from device interrupts. `EXT` pushes 0 to the stack.
 This will later be used to determine what processor instruction set extensions are enabled.
 None of these have any modes available.

-## Device I/O
+## 4: Device I/O

 Memory-mapped I/O takes place in the top page of memory.
 Each device has 16 bytes of I/O space.
-The first byte MUST return the device ID, a value in the range [2, 240] that corresponds to the device type, when read.
+The first byte MUST return the device ID, a value in the range [1, 240] that corresponds to the device type, when read.
 The first device (in the range 0xff00 - 0xff0f) MUST be the system device, defined below.
 Currently only one device is defined (the system device).

 Devices MAY use multi-byte ports.
 Devices MAY modify their internal state on read.
+If a cell in the device page is read, but no device is using it for a port, it MUST return 0.

-### The system device
+### 4.1: The system device

 This device is used to allow the processor to control itself, and to perform a few functions impossible with pure code.
+The device MUST buffer terminal input such that reads of STDIN are non-blocking.
+The device SHOULD NOT have local terminal echo.

 |Port|Function|
 |---|---|